 - Drink plenty of water.

-You may not always be aware of the presence of an infection hence it is essential that attention is paid to small changes in your body so that you can give the best protection for that precious life in your womb.
-Be ready to embrace motherhood and all the little gifts it has in store for you.
+You may not always be aware of the presence of infection; hence it is essential that attention is paid to small changes in your body so that you can protect the precious life in your womb.
+And, you will be ready to embrace motherhood and all the little gifts it has in store for you.

 Also Read: Torch Infection During Pregnancy